-- Focal segmental glomerulosclerosis.
-A condition in which the glomeruli become scarred from disease, a genetic defect, or an unknown cause.
+- Focal segmental glomerulosclerosis (FSGS).
+This is a condition in which the glomeruli become scarred from disease, a genetic defect, or an unknown cause.

 - Membranous nephropathy.
 In this disease, the membranes in the glomeruli thicken.
 The cause of the thickening isn’t known, but it may occur along with lupus, hepatitis B, malaria, or cancer.

 - Minimal change disease.
-In this condition, the kidney tissue looks normal under a microscope, but for some unknown reason, it doesn’t filter properly.
+For a person with this disease, kidney tissue looks normal under a microscope.
+But for some unknown reason, it doesn’t filter properly.

 - Renal vein thrombosis.
 In this disorder, a blood clot blocks a vein that drains blood out of the kidney.

 Other diseases that cause nephrotic syndrome affect the whole body.
 These are called secondary causes of nephrotic syndrome.
-These conditions include:
+Such diseases can include: